grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Unlike mariners, the submariner does not often have the luxury of visual references to find their place in the world," Hemi continued, "we wander under the ocean, feeling our way by sound.
 And every once in a while poke our head up to secure our location in the swirling mass by judging ourselves against the stars."

-"That's poetic."
-Said Owen, listening to their conversation from the lookout ring.
+"That's poetic," said Owen, listening to their conversation from the lookout ring.

 Hemi smiled.
 "And just a little bit of a cliché."
 He said more loudly for Owen's benefit.
 "I find a touch of the poetic gives some much-needed meaning to this black and gray metal world of ours.
 But if you let it go to your head, it could keep you from making the clear-minded assessments of situations that are necessary to remain alive as a submariner."
 Hemi took a sighting of another star and marked its altitude down on his clipboard.
 "OK Cassandra.
 Back to your radar scope.
 I need to make some minor course adjustments in the control room."